In this food safety guideline, we talk about which types of contamination greatly affect quality. Download this food safety guidelines PDF for free.

 - Loss of productivity and revenue

 In cases of detection of adulteration in food products, recalls are rightfully issued by the FDA.
 Non-compliance to the FSMA rule regarding intended adulteration can lead to the suspension of your company's registration.
-This removes the company's authorization to legally produce and sell its products for a period of time.
+This removes the company's authorization to legally produce and sell its products for some time.

-Other examples of violation and non-compliance to FSMA include refusal to comply to recall orders, inadequate FSMA Food Safety Plan and Food Defense Regulations, and importing products from suppliers without a risk-based evaluation of their food product safety.
+Other examples of violation and non-compliance to FSMA include refusal to comply to recall orders, inadequate FSMA Food Safety Plan and Food Defense Regulations, and entry of food products from suppliers without a risk-based evaluation of their food product safety.
 To an extent, criminal penalties for non-compliance can include fines of up to $250,000 should serious injuries incur from the issue.

-This kind of cases can also lead to temporary restrictions of operations that can lead to a significant loss in revenues.
+This kind of case can also lead to temporary restrictions on manufacturing practices that can lead to a significant loss in revenue.
 In extreme cases, those which involve the death of a consumer or serious hospitalization due to non-compliance, companies can be shut down for good.

 Food Safety Modernization Act summary

 This law has emphasized the authority of the FDA to impose recalls on contaminated foods or products that do not adhere to the rules of the law.
-It has also mandated the FDA to require involved businesses to submit to new preventive protocols and safety plans.
-Additionally, the Food Safety Modernization Act increased the capacity of the FDA to inspect businesses and their authority to oversee overseas transactions.
+It has also mandated the FDA to require involved businesses to submit to new preventive controls for human food.
+Additionally, the FDA Food Safety Modernization Act increased the capacity of the FDA to inspect food companies and their authority to oversee overseas transactions.

-Under the newly reformed rules of the FDA and as a mandate from the Food Safety Modernization Act, food manufacturers are required to submit to register with the FDA every two years as compliance.
+Under the newly reformed rules of the FDA and as a legislative mandate from the FDA Food Safety Modernization Act, food manufacturers are required to submit to register with the FDA every two years as compliance.
 In addition, the FDA requires businesses to create a Food Safety Plan as well as a Food Defense Plan that is science-based and come up with preventive controls strategies for hazards and potential vulnerabilities.
-The Food Safety Modernization Act also includes the rule for the FDA to establish laboratory testing regulations to detect and respond to food safety issues promptly.
+The FDA Food Safety Modernization Act also includes the rule for the FDA to establish laboratory testing regulations to detect and respond to threats to food safety promptly.

-Compliance with the Food Safety Modernization Act does not only mean registering to the FDA.
-It also means complying with the rules they set out and submit essential plans.
+Compliance with the FDA Food Safety Modernization Act does not only mean registering with the FDA.
+It also means complying with the rules they set out and submitting essential plans.

-As an example, making a food safety plan would require you to submit a report of your whole processing functions and create a plan with the following elements:
+As an example, making improvements in a food safety measures plan would require you to submit a report with strategies for your whole processing functions and create a plan with the following elements:

 - Risk Identification